paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-053-wall-street-reform-and-consumer-protection.md

   (F) work with community organizations, non-profit organizations, and other entities that are involved with educating or assisting seniors (including the National Education and Resource Center on Women and Retirement Planning).

-**(h) Application of FACA** Notwithstanding any provision of the Federal Advisory Committee Act (5 U.S.C.
-App.), such Act shall apply to each advisory committee of the Bureau and each subcommittee of such an advisory committee.
+**(h) Application of chapter 10 of title 5** Notwithstanding any provision of chapter 10 of title 5, such chapter shall apply to each advisory committee of the Bureau and each subcommittee of such an advisory committee.

 ### Statutory Notes